ARM-DOE/ADI/README.md

 ### Prerequisites

 For MacOS users [Homebrew](https://docs.brew.sh/Installation) can be used to install the following dependencies.
+Linux users will need to install both the runtime and devel packages.
+The highest version available for all packages should work.

 * **build system**
     * autoconf